Table of Contents

 In an animal study, Spanish researchers found that CBD enhances 5-HT1A transmission and can impact or affect serotonin faster than SSRIs.
 Researchers stated that:: “The fast onset of antidepressant action of CBD and the simultaneous anxiolytic (anti-anxiety) effect would solve some of the main limitations of current antidepressant therapies.”

 What does all of this neuro-techie talk mean?
-It means that CBD’s act effectively along the same lines and with very similar results to pharmaceutical pill, and provide similar results.
-The reduction of negative feelings associated with anxiety disorders, and an increase in the chemical thats send positive messages in the brain.
+It means that CBD’s act effectively along the same lines and with very similar results to pharmaceutical pills, and provide similar results.
+The reduction of negative feelings associated with anxiety disorders, and an increase in the chemicals that send positive messages in the brain.

-This effect is not the same as addiction, where these chemicals are overly flooded into the brain at amounts insanely higher than what the brain would normally produce organically, CBD’s instead provide a balanced amount of chemicals that bring the mind into what is more similar to a healthy, balanced and more naturally occurring levels.
-For many patients, this is the ideal goal.
-To be balanced and healthy.
+This effect is not the same as addiction, where these chemicals are overly flooded into the brain at insanely higher amounts than what the brain would normally produce organically, CBD’s instead provide a balanced amount of chemicals that bring the mind into what is more similar to a healthy, balanced and more naturally occurring level.
+For many patients, this is the ideal goal: to be balanced and healthy.

 As always, you should always consult with your doctor or psychiatrist who is prescribing any medications for you before quitting cold turkey.
-(A sudden disruption in these chemicals can lead to dangerous side effects including seizures.)
-Also keep in mind that various methods of medicating have different impacts, oils and tinctures may take effect more quickly than lotions or transdermal patches for example.
-It will take some adjustment to find the right method and dose for you, a can be confusing without the psychoaffective impacts of THC, so be patient.
+A sudden disruption in these chemicals can lead to dangerous side effects including seizures.
+Keep in mind that various methods of medicating have different impacts, oils and tinctures may take effect more quickly than lotions or transdermal patches for example.
+It will take some adjustment to find the right method and dose for you, and can be confusing without the psychoaffective impacts of THC, so be patient.